All Episodes

 I think all of them are very important and will move this narrative very much forward.

-That's a very big important one.
+That's a very big, important one.

-And then a series of documents that are attached to the gang of eight briefing that show the FBI's own review found serious deficiencies with their investigation.
+And then a series of documents that are attached to the Gang of Eight briefing that show the FBI's own review found serious deficiencies with their investigation.

-All right, John Solomon, investigative reporter, you've been amazing.
+All right, John Solomon, investigative reporter.

-Wow, what a hannity we have tonight at nine.
+Wow, what a Hannity we have tonight at nine.

-If you're successful in this lawsuit that you're supporting, and the entire Patient Protection and Affordable Care Act is struck down, millions of Americans who currently receive health insurance coverage under the law are at risk of losing that coverage.
+Millions of Americans who currently receive health insurance coverage under the law are at risk of losing that coverage.

 Am I correct in that?

-Uh the one that will come down if and when.
+The one that will come down if and when.

-Well, let me be the one to inform you, should the law be struck down, p millions of people who get their coverage through the ACA marketplace would lose their coverage, and tens of millions more would see their their premiums skyrocket.
+Well, let me be the one to inform you, should the law be struck down, millions of people who get their coverage through the ACA marketplace would lose their coverage, and tens of millions more would see their premiums skyrocket.

 Am I correct in that, sir?